jeffwitz/Libusb-UVC/docs/stereo_sync.rst

 The script relies on three coordinated threads:

-* **Main consumer** – pairs frames, applies calibration, logs/plots results, and drives the OpenCV preview.
+* **Main consumer** – pairs frames, logs/plots results, and drives the OpenCV preview.
-* **Left producer** – opens the left camera, negotiates PROBE/COMMIT, captures frames, and pushes them into a bounded queue.
+* **Left producer** – opens the left camera, negotiates PROBE, waits for barrier, commits, and captures frames.
 * **Right producer** – identical to the left producer but targeting the other camera.

-A ``threading.Barrier`` (size 3) ensures that both producers have completed the USB negotiation before any frames are consumed.
-Once the barrier releases, the main thread flushes stray buffers, sets a ``start_event`` semaphore, and each producer can optionally sleep for ``--*-start-delay-ms`` to compensate for hub or bus asymmetries before entering the capture loop.
+A **Split PROBE/COMMIT** strategy is used to ensure deterministic startup:

+1.  **PROBE**: Both producers negotiate parameters (bandwidth, format) independently.
+This phase is variable in duration.
+2.  **Barrier 1**: Wait for both to finish negotiating.
+3.  **COMMIT**: Both producers send the "Start Streaming" command almost simultaneously.
+4.  **Barrier 2**: Wait for both to confirm the stream is active.

+This ensures that the "time zero" for both cameras is as close as possible, regardless of USB bus latency differences.

 Queueing and Drop Policy
 ------------------------